sunpy/ndcube/docs/ndcube.rst

 The exact units used are defined within the `~ndcube.NDCube` instance's `~ndcube.wcs_util.WCS` object.
-Once again, the coordinates of the nth pixel is given by the nth elements from each of the `~astropy.units.Quantity` objects returned.
+Once again, the coordinates of the nth pixel is given by the nth element of each of the `~astropy.units.Quantity` objects returned.

 Using `~ndcube.NDCube.world_to_pixel` to convert real world